tdwright/BoshTags/README.md

 Todo
 ---
+* Doesn't work in Chrome.
+Need a different way to include jQuery.
 * ~~Currently only works in streams.
 Should add support for single-tweet pages.~~ Done as of v1.3
 * ~~Doesn't pick up boshtags at the beginning or end of a tweet.~~ Done as of v1.2
 * ~~Greedy regex is stopping subsequent (single space separated) boshtags.~~ Done as of v1.1